openthread/ot-docs/site/en/codelabs/openthread-border-router-ipv6-multicast/index.lab.md

 > aside positive
 >
-> NOTE: We need to use `-t ttl` to set the IP Time to Live, which is 1 by default on Linux, otherwise the multicast ping can not reach nRF52840 End Device 1.
+> **Note:** We need to use `-t ttl` to set the IP Time to Live, which is 1 by default on Linux, otherwise the multicast ping can not reach nRF52840 End Device 1.

 > aside positive
 >
-> NOTE: `ip -6 mroute show table all` is a helpful tool to view active multicast groups on a Linux host and their input/output interface(s).
+> **Note:** `ip -6 mroute show table all` is a helpful tool to view active multicast groups on a Linux host and their input/output interface(s).

 ## Verify Outbound IPv6 Multicast